Leifhaa/PGR301-2020-konte-oppgave2/README.md

 This will set an environment in travis which we will use to specify which type of compute instance we want.

 ## 5. Encrypt service account key file
 Considering we want travis to run terraform for building the infrastructure, it needs to authenticate itself.
-We will encrypt the json key file attached to the service account upload this encrypted file to travis so it can authenticate.
+We will encrypt the json key file attached to the service account upload this encrypted file to github so travis collect it and authenticate with it.
 - Make sure the json key file is located in the root directory of this project.
 It has to be named `terraform_keyfile.json`
 - Make sure terminal is in the root directory of this project and run the following:
 ```sh